 Seamless CarPlay & Android Auto integration for navigation, music, and calls;

-Bluetooth & WiFi connectivity for pairing with your phone and helmet;
+Bluetooth and Wi-Fi connectivity facilitate pairing with your smartphone and helmet;

 4. Waterproof